ARPA CREATIVE INDUSTRIES RECOVERY GRANT PROGRAM

 GRANT PROGRAM GUIDELINES

-All applicants must provide the following required documentation as part of the application in order to be eligible for funding.
+Applicants must provide the following required documentation as part of the application in order to be eligible for funding.
 Additional documentation may be requested at a later date to comply with State and Federal laws and/or to best assess the status of small businesses and nonprofits.
+Applicants who meet federal documentation requirements and demonstrate the greatest financial need will be prioritized for funding.

-- A current City of Birmingham business license;
+- A current City of Birmingham business license or current Avenu receipt showing 2023 renewal;

 - Business address and, if a small business, home address;